Cell-Free Massive MIMO Detection: A Distributed Expectation Propagation Approach: Performance Analysis

 The asymptotic expressions for $v_{\mathrm{A}}^{\mathrm{ext},t}$ and $\lambda_{l}^{(t)}$ can then be derived from (\ref{eqvarmrc}) and (\ref{eqvarest}).
 Finally, the asymptotic MSE can be interpreted as the MSE of the decoupled scalar AWGN channels (\ref{eqAWGN}) and is related to the distribution of the transmitted signal $\bx$.
 Next, we will give a specific example for \textbf{Proposition 1}.

-\emph{ Example~1:} If the channel matrix $\bh_{l}\,(l=1,2,\ldots,L)$ is an i.i.d.
-Gaussian distributed matrix, then $v_{\rmA,l}^{\mathrm{ext}}$ will converge to the following asymptotic expression by adopting the result of the $\mathcal{R}$-transform of the average empirical eigenvalue distribution given by,
+\emph{ Example~1:} If the channel matrix $\bH_{l}\,(l=1,2,\ldots,L)$ is an i.i.d.
+Gaussian distributed matrix, then $v_{\rmA,l}^{\mathrm{ext}}$ will converge to the following asymptotic expression by adopting the result of the $\mathcal{R}$-transform\footnote{{\blc The concept of $\mathcal{R}$-transform can be found in \cite{Random_matrix}, which enables the characterization of the asymptotic spectrum of a sum of suitable matrices from their individual asymptotic spectra. }} of the average empirical eigenvalue distribution given by,

 Furthermore, if the data symbol is drawn from a quadrature phase-shift keying (QPSK) constellation, the $\mathrm{MSE}$ is expressed by

 Furthermore, the BER w.r.t. $\bx$ can be evaluated through the equivalent AWGN channel (\ref{eqAWGN}) with an equivalent $\mathrm{SNR} = 1/v_{\mathrm{A},l}^{\mathrm{ext},T}$ and is given by